KuJoe/KToYS/README.md

 1.3 - Viewing the index.php page automatically checks and updates the Due Date for each service (I apologize ahead of time for those order services on the 29th, 30th, or 31st of a month and my logic doesn't work properly for you).<br />
       Adjusted the default checked boxes on index.php to show the Due Date column and remove the Added and Updated columns.<br />
 	  The Due Date cell is highlighted yellow if the due date is this month.<br />
+1.4 - Added new field for services (i.e. HTTP, DNS, MySQL, SSH, etc...) as requested by Cronus89.

 //Demo<br />
 Demo: http://iam.clouded.us/ktoys/index.php